Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Vase life: 4-6 days

 I absolutely LOVE the dinner plate dahlias.
-Some of my favorite types are Cafe o Lait, Cafe o Lait Rose (I cannot find it anywhere this year, it’s glorious and a must add to your garden if you can find it), Islander, and Ottos Thrill.
-But there are hundreds of dahlias to try in bright jewel colors to light soft pastels.
+Some of my favorite types are Cafe o Lait, Cafe o Lait Rose (I cannot find it anywhere this year; it’s glorious and a must-add to your garden if you can find it), Islander, and Ottos Thrill.
+But there are hundreds of dahlias to try in bright jewel colors or light soft pastels.
 There really is something for everyone.

 Lavateras